Jakub-Goluch/Smile_recognition/README.md

 # Smile_recognition
-CNN which focuses on recognitioning if face in the image is smiling
+CNN which focuses on recognitioning if the face in the image is smiling.